ember-cli/ember-cli.github.io/_posts/2014-04-02-using-modules-and-the-resolver.md

 To use `Ember` or `DS` (for Ember Data) in your modules you must import them:

 {% highlight javascript %}
-import Ember from "ember";
+import Ember from 'ember';
-import DS from "ember-data";
+import DS from 'ember-data';
 {% endhighlight %}